TheKevinWang/MacroPhishing/README.md

 # MacroPhishing
 Word resources for phishing with macros.
 Includes "Click Enable Content" bait and decoy document deployment.
-The bait was created by me, but inspired by cerber ransomware documents.
+The bait was created by me, but inspired by cerber ransomware document samples.

 # Usage